xylo/highcharts-vaadin7/README.md

 ## Release notes

-### Version 1.0
+### Version 2.0
-- initial version of the Highcharts wrapper for Vaadin 7
+- made add-on compatible with vaadin 8

-### Version 1.1
+### Version 1.3
-- minor changes
+- added support for stock charts

 ### Version 1.2
 - added function `manipulateChart` for manipulating charts dynamically
 - restructured the whole project (from multi-module to single-module)

+### Version 1.1
+- minor changes

-### Version 1.3
+### Version 1.0
-- added support for stock charts
+- initial version of the Highcharts wrapper for Vaadin 7

 ## Roadmap